 Oil and gas exploration customers are also a key target for Datablok.

-Datablok’s first customer, Hawkes Bay communications provider Unison, opted for the offering because ‘it was more cost effective than moving the data centre within our current building, and gave additional benefits of being external to the main site', says Unison chief information officer Mike McGarvey.
+Datablok's first customer, Hawkes Bay communications provider Unison, opted for the offering because ‘it was more cost effective than moving the data center within our current building, and gave additional benefits of being external to the main site', says Unison chief information officer Mike McGarvey.

 While the Datablok's portability wasn't a prime consideration for Unison, McGarvey says it will offer benefits in the event something goes wrong at the principal site, allowing the company to move the container, without having to rebuild a server room.